Legana/AMP_pub/03_feature_selection.md

 **Figure 3.1:** Feature distributions for precursor training data

 ![](03_feature_selection_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->
 **Figure 3.2:** Feature distributions for mature peptide training data

 ### PCA

-PCA suggests that these predictors have some (but imperfect) power to separate the two classes.
+Principal component analysis (PCA) suggests that these predictors have some (but imperfect) power to separate the two classes.
 This gives an indication of how well models will perform in general but does not capture the capabilities of supervised learning methods like SVM.

 ![](03_feature_selection_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->
 **Figure 3.3:** PCA with marginal density plots showing the ability of